 Customs and handling time can also take up to a few weeks, so make sure you ship with more than enough leeway time.
 Make sure you understand any tariff codes before you send a package to Australia so your shipment has the proper documentation and doesn’t get held up at customs.

-If you want to learn more about how ShipBob can help with shipping your orders to Australia, fill out the form below and discover how ecommerce merchants are partnering with ShipBob to expand their business into Australia.
+If you want to learn more about how ShipBob can help you meet customer expectations as your expand internationally, fill out the form below to get the conversation started.

 Request a quote